2nd Grade Reading Literature Circles (by date, oldest first)

 With comprehension questions and activities for each chapter, students will cover many of the Grades 2, 3 and 4 ELA Common Core State Standards in context.

+The Unit can be followed chapter by chapter, with no extra preparation or planning required by the teacher.
 The responses in the unit have been planned and arranged so that your students will practise a wide range of comprehension strategies in context.
-This Unit can be followed chapter by chapter, with no extra preparation or planning required by the teacher.
-Each chapter has a page of comprehension activities and a page with an extra literacy response.
+It has been designed to promote thinking and comprehension.
+Each chapter has a page of comprehension activities and a page with an extra literacy response has been included after every second chapter.
 Tasks can be completed independently, collaboratively or alongside a teacher.
+The unit has been planned so that over the course of all the book, students will become familiar with and well-practised in using comprehension strategies to make meaning from text.

 All activities have been designed with student engagement at the forefront.
 In responding to the book, students will be required to think both within and beyond the text.
 Children learn best when they are having fun!
 Even better that they are learning the love of books at the same time!